Gary S. Toub, Ph.D.

 Eureka Springs, Arkansas 72632

-Gary Toub, Ph.D., is a diplomate Jungian analyst and licensed clinical psychologist practicing in Eureka Springs, Arkansas.
+Gary Toub, Ph.D., is a diplomate Jungian analyst practicing in Eureka Springs, Arkansas.
 He is a graduate of the Training Institute of the Inter-Regional Society of Jungian Analysts and the Research Society for Process-Oriented Psychology.
 He has over 40 years of clinical experience.
-In addition to his private practice, Dr. Toub is a Senior Training Analyst at the C. G. Jung Institute of Colorado, where he supervises and trains clinicians and has taught numerous classes to the general public.
+In addition to his private practice, Dr. Toub is a Senior Training Analyst at the C. G. Jung Institute of Colorado, where he has supervised and trained clinicians and taught numerous classes to the general public.
 For over 25 years, he served as President and Director of Training for the Institute as well.

 - A Brief Introduction to Jungian Therapy.(2005).
 Spirit Talk Magazine.